 The student is put on official notice that, should further violations of University policies occur during a specified probationary period, the student may face suspension or expulsion.
 Regular probationary meetings may also be imposed.

 An official written notice that the student has violated University Policies and/or rules and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the University.

-The diagram below provides an overview of the process that is used by the Office of Judicial and Mediation Services from the time that a report of an alleged violation is received until the case is closed.
+The diagram below provides an overview of the process that is used by the Office of Student Conduct & Community Development from the time that a report of an alleged violation is received until the case is closed.

 Clarion University of Pennsylvania recognizes that students, parents, guardians, and the university are in a partnership in which each has the responsibility to promote a healthy and productive educational experience.

 Under the Family Educational Rights and Privacy Act (FERPA)/Buckley Amendment it is permissible for Clarion University to notify the parent or guardian of dependent students when those students have been found responsible for alcohol and drug related offenses and the student is under 21.